applied-math-coding/heuristic/README.md

 	fmt.Println(f(min))
 }
 ```
-A use case of how this can be applied in order to supply PSO with optimal parameter, can be find at "./meta_opt_pso/meta_opt_pso.go".
+A use case of how this can be applied in order to supply PSO with optimal parameter, can be found at "./meta_opt_pso/meta_opt_pso.go".

 ### Global Root-Finder:
 Add "github.com/applied-math-coding/heuristic/roots" to your imports.<br>
 The following tries to find all roots for a function f which maps R^n to R^m.
 Internally it applies an interval-bisection
 to search for local roots at various positions.
-The roots are search by applying the PSO onto |f|^2.
+The roots are searched by applying the PSO onto |f|^2.
 ```
 func main() {
 	b_low := mat.NewVecDense(2, []float64{-10.0, -10.0})